escodebar/trainings/slides.md

 * There are several ways and workflows to achieve this.
 * Conflicts often arise when combining changes of several files.
 * You need to chose the workflow according to your projects' needs and developers' skills.

+We created branches with diverging history, to simulate common situations.

 ---